SynBioHub/synbiohub2-docs/content/UserDocumentation/_index.md

 1. Select the collection/design that you want to share.

-2. Click the **Share** option.
-A link will appear.
+2. Click the **share** option.
+Once you click on the share option, a link shall appear.

-3. Now, copy that link & you can share the link, thus sharing the resource.
+3. Now, copy that link & you can share the link, thereby sharing the resource.

 ### 6.2 Adding an owner